Open-source software: Legal issues

 Several gray areas exist within software regulation that have great impact on open-source software, such as if software is a good or service, what can be considered a modification, governance through contract vs license, ownership and right of use.
 While there have been developments on these issues, they often lead to even more questions.
 The existence of these uncertainties in regulation has a negative impact on industries involved in technologies as a whole.

 Within the legal history of software as a whole, there was much debate on whether to protect it as intellectual property under patent law, copyright law or establishing a unique regulation.
 Ultimately, copyright law became the standard with computer programs being considered a form of literary work, with some tweaks of unique regulation.

 Software is generally considered source code and object code, with both being protectable, though there is legal variety in this definition.
 Some jurisdictions attempt to expand or reduce this conceptualization for their own purposes.
-For example, The European Court of Justice defines a computer program as not including the functionality of a program, the programing language, or the format of data files.
+For example, The European Court of Justice defines a computer program as not including the functionality of a program, the programming language, or the format of data files.
 By limiting protections of the different aspects of software, the law favors an open-source approach to software use.
 The US especially has an open approach to software, with most open-source licenses originating there.
 However, this has increased the focus on patent rights within these licenses, which has seen backlash from the OSS community, who prefer other forms of IP protection.

 Another issue includes technological protection measures (TPM) and digital rights management (DRM) techniques which were internationally legally recognized and protected in the 1996 World Intellectual Property Organization (WIPO) Treaty.
 Open source software proponents disliked these technologies as they constrained end-users potentially beyond copyright law.
 Europe responded to such complaints by putting TPM under legal controls, representing a victory for OSS supporters.